Safi regularly advises CEOs and leadership teams on applying the ideas in Loonshots and on strategy and innovation more

-Safi is the author of Loonshots: How to Nurture the Crazy Ideas that Win Wars, Cure Diseases, and Transform Industries, a national bestseller that has been translated into 18 languages; selected as a best business book of the year by Amazon, Bloomberg, Business Insider, Financial Times, Forbes, Inc., Medium, Strategy + Business, Tech Crunch, and the Washington Post.
+Safi is the author of Loonshots: How to Nurture the Crazy Ideas that Win Wars, Cure Diseases, and Transform Industries, a national bestseller that has been translated into 18 languages and selected as a best business book of the year by Amazon, Bloomberg, Business Insider, Financial Times, Forbes, Inc., Medium, Strategy + Business, Tech Crunch, and the Washington Post.
 It was the most recommended book of the year in Bloomberg’s annual survey of CEOs and entrepreneurs.

 Senator Bob Kerrey wrote: “If The Da Vinci Code and Freakonomics had a child together, it would be called Loonshots.”

 Safi received his BA in physics from Harvard summa cum laude, completed his PhD in physics at Stanford, and served as a Miller Research Fellow in theoretical physics at U.C.
 Berkeley.
-After working with investment banks and technology companies at McKinsey and Company, Safi co-founded a biotechnology company developing new drugs for cancer.
-He led its IPO and served as its CEO for 13 years.
+He served for three years as a consultant at McKinsey and then founded a biotechnology company developing new drugs for cancer.
+He led its IPO and served as CEO for 13 years.
 In 2008, he was named E&Y New England Biotechnology Entrepreneur of the Year.
 In 2011, he worked with President Obama’s council of science advisors (PCAST) on the future of national research.
 He lives with his wife, two children, and 37 Gerald + Piggie books in Cambridge, MA.